Unironically, I was meditating when I got the idea for this title.

 The astrology industry is now worth $2.2 billion.¹

-Industry services include things like premium app subscriptions, Patreon memberships, beginners astrology classes, aura and birth chart readings.
+Industry services include things like premium app subscriptions, Patreon memberships, beginner astrology classes, aura and birth chart readings.

 I sometimes get FOMO (Fear Of Missing Out) when I see all this super interesting and informative astrology content online and only understand like 30% of it.
 Am I missing out on an otherworldly framework that’s relatively simple to learn and has been used for thousands of years and could hold the key to better understanding humanity as a whole?
 I don’t know, maybe.
 FOMO.